 READ!
 100 Years of Solitude.
 This classic by Gabriel Garcia Marquez beautifully expresses the unexplainable magic of Colombia’s Caribbean coast.

 BEWARE!
 Of your own stereotypes.
 Colombia is a country that has had its share of time in the spotlight.
-When traveling make sure that your preconceived notions are not clouding your experience.
+When travelling, make sure that your preconceived notions are not clouding your experience.

 Talent to discover: